streamdata-gallery-organizations/aws-pinpoint/_listings/aws-pinpoint/openapi.md

       parameters:
       - in: header
         name: accept
-        description: "Specify the media type you will accept as a response:  application/json
-          \u2013 A JSON response body"
+        description: 'Specify the media type you will accept as a response:  application/json  A JSON response body'
         type: string
         format: string
       - in: query